 Tony: We have some interviews scheduled around big announcements, new releases, updates, etc. I am super excited to share this news on the podcast when it can publicly be revealed.

 Thanks to Tony Morelan for joining me today.
 The first episode of Season 2 will be available next Monday, February 22nd.
-To follow along, use your favorite podcast app or listen directly from our Buzzsprout page.
+To follow along, use your favorite podcast app or listen directly page.
 For more information on working with Samsung to develop apps, Galaxy Watch faces, and Galaxy Themes, sign up for our newsletter and visit our developer forums.